Sexually Transmitted Diseases

 Herpes infection results in flu-like symptoms and blisters about 2-10 days after exposure.
 The first outbreak is usually the most severe.
 Some people only have one outbreak during their lifetime whereas others have outbreaks every month with their periods.

-See Dr. O’Sullivan immediately if you think you may have a new herpes infection.
+See your provider immediately if you think you may have a new herpes infection.
 If you have a blister a culture can be done for the herpes virus, otherwise we will check your blood for the antibody to the herpes virus.

 Herpes is not curable, however, we can often limit or eliminate outbreaks with safe oral medication (Valtrex) and stress management.